calaldees/TeachProgramming/teachprogramming/static/projects/language_features/python_prefer_generator_comprehentions.md

     )
 ```

-* I can choose my Sequence implementation type (in this case an immutable `tuple`, but this could be `set`)
+### Prefer Immutable types over Mutable

+The benefits of the approach above:

-* The pattern is expandable with data structure (we can add new ways of processing without expanding a big case structure).
-This could even be modular at runtime if you're mad enough.
+* The pattern is expandable with data structure (we can add new ways of processing without expanding a big match/case structure).
+This could even be modular at runtime if the complexity is required.
+It's potentially plugin-able.
 * Less room for weirdness - more understandable/grok-able
     * Cognitively, we can see that this is a straight transform (List of things -> Transform -> New list of things).
-There are no surprises.
+There are no surprises, special cases, odd control flows.
 * Using [Collections Abstract Base Classes](https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes) as type hints, documents how this data is intended to be used in future
     * `Collection`, `Iterable`, `Sequence`, `MutableSequence`

-* General rules:
+* I can choose implementation type (in my example above I used immutable `tuple`, but this could be `frozenset` depending on use case)

+### General rules (summary)

 * Prefer comprehensions over incrementally building mutable structures where possible
 * Prefer immutable types over mutable variants where possible
 * Prefer iterables in preference to collections where possible (unless you know you will need to traverse the collection multiple times)
-    * Try not to use logic (`if`, `case`) to express a data structures
+* Try not to use logic (`if`, `case`) to express a data structures - use lookups in preference

-Arguments
+### Arguments

-* I can just convert it at the end (use a `ll = [] ; ll.append('a')` then `tuple(ll)`).
-This feels like a waste of allocation.
-Why build 65,000 items and then traverse them again in memory to a new structure.
-That's uneeded
+* Q: Could just convert it at the end? e.g `ll = [] ; ll.append('a')` then `tuple(ll)`?
+A: This feels like a waste of allocation.
+Why build 65,000 items and then traverse them again in memory to form a new structure.
+That's unneeded.

+### Side Quest: Generators vs Rendered Collections?

+We don't need to return a `Collection`.
+Could we return an `Iterable`/`Generator`

+* Generators process items 'as needed':
+    * Advantages:
+        1. We don't have the memory overhead of keeping all rendered items in memory before moving to the next stage of processing.
+        2. We can chain generators together effectively
+    * Disadvantages:
+        * Debugging becomes harder
+        * We can only iterate though our generator once, that may not be desirable as we don't know what downstream operations may need to be performed.